What is Instagram Reels? - The Mac Observer

 There are a variety of functions creators can use to make Reels.
 There is the ability to use Instagram’s music library or original audio, a variety of AR effects, and the ability to alter the speed of a video.
 Furthermore, Instagram provides a timer and countdown to help shoot hands free, and guidance to align objects from previous clips if you are using multiple in one video.

 Users with a public account can share a reel to a dedicated space in the space in the Explore tab.
 That’s also where they can be viewed.
-Some celebrities, including Star Wars star John Boyega have started creating content using the tool.
+Some celebrities, including Star Wars star John Boyega, have started creating content using the tool.
 Reels is becoming available to users as a free update to the Instagram app.